hmrguez/Hermes/docs/literature_review.typ

 === A novel architecture

 Additionally to the architectures before mentioned there is an architectural pattern rising which is to view each process in an ETL pipeline as a microservice.
 A microservice architecture is a design pattern where a big application or system is composed into several different chunks, each responsible for 1 and only 1 task.
-This leverages the single responsibility in the SOLID principles perfectly and makes the codebase easier to develop and maintain for a large team.
+This leverages the single responsibility in the SOLID principles perfectly and makes the codebase easier to develop and maintain for a large team. @big-archive

-In the sources [1] the team covers how they implemented said design for a use case of smart ports and air quality monitoring and showed impressive results.
+In the sources @microservices the team covers how they implemented said design for a use case of smart ports and air quality monitoring and showed impressive results.

 #figure(
     image("images/microservices.png"),